Jeric Teng: Final season

 In his final season, Teng was named the captain of the Tigers with Clark Bautista as co-captain.
 Teng started the season as one of the leading candidates for the season MVP.
 However, in their first round encounter against the NU Bulldogs, he suffered from a shoulder injury after he got hit by Bulldogs forward Jeoffrey Javillonar.
 Teng would miss five games from the injury as the Tigers struggled in his absence.
 Teng returned to the lineup in the second round encounter with the Bulldogs, however he re-injured himself, this time on his right hamstring.
 Teng would make a quick recovery, and then in their battle with the Ateneo Blue Eagles for the last slot in the Final Four, he would hit five clutch free throws as the Tigers ended Ateneo's five year title run with an 82–74 victory that booked them a ticket to the Final Four.
 The Tigers would later stun the top seeded Bulldogs as they won two straight games to return to the UAAP Finals for the second straight season.
 The Tigers would battle the De La Salle Green Archers in the Finals in which Jeric battled his younger brother Jeron for the championship.
 He played brilliantly in the series against the Archers as he led the Tigers in scoring in the three game series.
 However, the Tigers would fall short as the Archers came back after dropping Game 1 to win two straight games on their way to their first title since 2007.
 Teng finished his final season with the Tigers averaging 14.9 points per game, 3.7 rebounds per game, and 1.9 assists per game on 41% shooting from the field and 78% shooting from the free throw line.

 Professional career

 Rain or Shine Elasto Painters

 Immediately after his stint with the Growling Tigers, Teng signed up for the 2013 PBA draft.
 In the 2013 PBA Draft, he was drafted in the second round, 12th overall by the Rain or Shine Elasto Painters.
 He played his first game with the Elasto Painters in Davao City against the Alaska Aces as part of the Luzon-Visayas-Mindanao triple header to open the new PBA season.
 His first taste of the PBA Championship happened during the 2016 Commissioner's Cup, wherein the Rain or Shine smothered Alaska 4–2.

 On November 3, 2016, he was waived by the Elasto Painters.

 Mahindra Floodbuster

 He was signed by the Floodbuster.

 J&T Express

 In 2022, Teng joined the PBA 3x3 team J&T Express.

+Political career

+Teng ran and won in the 2025 Quezon local elections as councilor of Gumaca.